 Our interdisciplinary, project-based and hands-on program is created by our core classroom teachers.
 Year to year, different essential questions become thematic jumping off points.
-Questions are complex and engaging, and include: What makes us human?
+Questions are complex and engaging, and have included: What makes us human?
 What is the origin of life?
 How do we design and redesign in our environment to solve problems?
 What defines a civilization?
 An authentic inquiry approach in classroom discussions opens students’ minds and creates a sense of purpose in learning.

 Based upon the interests and profiles of each particular class group, teachers initiate and evolve their program through the year to both assure growth in academic skills and the development of Core Capacities.